-This year the Stamp Appeal will support the The Giffen Institute of Theology (GIT) in South Sudan.
+This year the Church of Scotland’s Stamp Appeal will support The Giffen Institute of Theology (GIT) in South Sudan.

 The Institute not only provides valuable education for students, but supports those who have fled from war through providing training on concentration, and activities encouraging reconciliation between students from different tribes.